Appearance

 The organization must maintain an up-to-date inventory of all Long Text Area fields that are known or detected to contain regulated or personal data.

-SBS-CHG-001: Require a Designated Deployment Identity for Metadata Changes
+SBS-DEP-001: Require a Designated Deployment Identity for Metadata Changes

 Salesforce production orgs must designate a single deployment identity that is exclusively used for all metadata deployments and high-risk configuration changes performed through automated or scripted release processes.

-SBS-CHG-002: Establish and Maintain a List of High-Risk Metadata Types Prohibited from Direct Production Editing
+SBS-DEP-002: Establish and Maintain a List of High-Risk Metadata Types Prohibited from Direct Production Editing

 Salesforce production orgs must maintain an explicit list of high-risk metadata types that must never be edited directly in production by human users, defaulting at minimum to the SBS baseline list while allowing organizations to extend or refine it as needed.

-SBS-CHG-003: Monitor and Alert on Unauthorized Modifications to High-Risk Metadata
+SBS-DEP-003: Monitor and Alert on Unauthorized Modifications to High-Risk Metadata

 Salesforce production orgs must implement a monitoring capability that detects and reports any modification to high-risk metadata performed by a user other than the designated deployment identity.